ScrappyHub/rooted-platform/governance/ROOTED_YOUTH_PARTICIPATION_LAW.md

 If there’s ever a conflict between “youth convenience” and “youth safety” → youth safety wins.

+---

 2️⃣ Kids Mode + Events / Landmarks (Law Level)

-This is the part that touches your community discovery:
+This is the part that touches community discovery:

 2.1 Events (General)